DUI Defense Attorney in Fernandina Beach, FL

 Your first appearance occurs within 24 hours of your arrest.
-The judge will tell you that you have the right to hire an attorney, tell you about your charges, and look at police evidence to determine whether or not they have cause to detain you.
+The judge will tell you that you have the right to hire a Fernandina Beach Defense attorney, tell you about your charges, and look at police evidence to determine whether or not they have cause to detain you.

 By this point of the process, you should already have a Fernandina Beach DUI attorney.
 The arraignment is a formal court hearing in which the judge tells you what they plan on charging you with.
 You may plead guilty or not guilty.
 Your attorney should plea on your behalf and request a jury trial.

 The weeks following your arraignment are extremely important in your DUI case.
 During this time, your attorney will likely be working long hours to prove your innocence and attempt to reduce or dismiss your charges.
 They may gather evidence that strengthens your case or shows that the state has a weak case against you.
 Depending on which defense strategy your attorney chooses to employ, they may work to have illegally obtained evidence dismissed, exclude witnesses from your trial, or ask the court to dismiss your charges.

 Several weeks after your arraignment, you’ll have your pretrial conference.
 This allows your attorney to update the judge on the progress of your case and present any new information.